tianocore-docs/edk2-BuildSpecification/8_pre-build_autogen_stage/82_auto-generation_process.md

 Macros defined by the user may be used in the !include statements in DSC and FDF files.

-`EDK_GLOBAL` type macros defined in the DSC file can be used in later sections of the DSC, FDF and any of the included EDK INF files.

 Macro values must be defined prior to using them in directive statements or for PCD values.
 The following provides the precedence (high to low) for obtaining